Are you a fan of the notorious and thrilling series: Game of Thrones? We are, too!

 1. The Dark Hedges: A Hauntingly Beautiful Avenue of Beech Trees

-The first filming location is The Dark Hedges.
+The first Game of Thrones filming location is The Dark Hedges.
 If you've ever dreamed of walking along the King's Road, where Ned Stark and his family began their fateful journey to King’s Landing, you’re in for a treat.
 The Dark Hedges, located on Bregagh Road between Armoy and Stranocum in County Antrim, is a stunning avenue of beech trees that forms a natural, eerie passageway.
 The trees twist and turn overhead, creating an almost mystical tunnel.
 Throughout the series, this atmospheric location was used to represent the King’s Road, a place that hinted at ominous events to come.

 In reality, The Dark Hedges offers a perfect blend of nature and fantasy, making it a must-see along your Game of Thrones tour and also for keen photographers as they journey on their Northern Ireland trip.
 The trees themselves were planted in the 18th century by the Stuart family to impress visitors as they approached their mansion.
 Little did they know the trees would eventually gain global fame.